 4. Think Cross-Platform

-Sometimes a piece of content may have run it's course on specific platform might by ripe for another.
+Sometimes a piece of content that has run its course on a specific platform might be ripe for another.
 For example short reedits which wouldn't work for your company website can be really effective when used with some overlaid graphics on Instagram or Facebook.
 You may be able to grab still images from videos and share them as Instagram Stories with some supporting copy.